Joey Meneses Player Props: Nationals vs. Diamondbacks

 Joey Meneses At The Plate

-- Meneses has an OPS of .739, fueled by an OBP of .345 and a team-best slugging percentage of .394 this season.

-- Among the qualified hitters in MLB, his batting average ranks 14th, his on-base percentage ranks 60th, and he is 114th in the league in slugging.
+- Among qualified hitters, he ranks 10th in batting average, while his on-base percentage ranks 43rd and he is 110th in slugging.

-- He has hit a home run in two of 57 games played this year, and in 0.8% of his plate appearances.
+- In 58 games played this year, he has gone deep in just two of them.

-- Meneses has an RBI in 20 of 57 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 34.5% of his games this year, Meneses has driven in at least one run.
+In five of those games (8.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.